QualiTorque/qualitorque.github.io/docs/reports/using-reports.md

 - **Space** allows you to filter a specific space.
 The entire data in the report will be filtered.
 This is relevant only to account level reports.
 Space level reports are already filtered by the space.
 - **ENV_ID** allows you to focus on a single environment throughout the report.

-## Widget Options ##
+## Chart Options ##

-On the top right corner of every widegt you will find the widget options:
+On the top right corner of every chart you will find the chart options:
 > ![Locale Dropdown](/img/reports-options.png)

-- The left one shows what this widget is filtered by right now
+- The left one shows what this chart is filtered by right now
-- The elipsys menu on the right allows you to take actions on the data such as refresh it, view as table, share and download.
+- The ellipsis menu on the right allows you to take actions on the data such as refresh it, view as table, share and download.

 ## Filtering by Legend Items ##

-Clicking on an item in the legend will filter it **out** and re-scale the widget according to the remaining legend items.
+Clicking on an item in the legend will filter it **out** and re-scale the chart according to the remaining legend items.
 You can filter out multiple legend items.
-For example, clicking on "Terminate" in the legent on the following widget will filter out all terminated environments and show only the ones that are not terminated.
+For example, clicking on "Terminate" in the legend on the following chart will filter out all terminated environments and show only the ones that are not terminated.

 > ![Locale Dropdown](/img/reports-legend.png)
 > ![Locale Dropdown](/img/reports-legend-2.png)